joeday/skibacs-field-manual/app/data/tasks/gettingtoknowyourskis.md

 ### How to do it

 Have the students put their skis on and take them off again.
 Explain the skis, bindings, and poles.

 Skis - talk about the shape, the base, and the edges.

 Bindings - talk about how to get in and out, pointing out the how the brake works.

 ### What to look for

 Make sure their boots fit their bindings.
-If they don't send them to the rental shop or repair shop to have a certified tech make adjustments.
+If they don't, send them to the rental shop or repair shop to have a certified tech make adjustments.

 IMPORTANT: We do not adjust bindings.

 ### Other things you can do